Practitioner essays from inside the mandates.

 Why some families paused their private equity allocations in 2026

 After a decade of every-vintage allocations, two of the families Westwick works with decided to sit out the 2026 PE vintage.
 The math, for long-horizon owners, has stopped working the way it used to.
+Let us walk you through the reasonning behind.

 Family business boards: hire competent directors, not just independent ones